 1. Pronated, or overhand grip.
 This grip is more challenging and will hit your forearm flexors harder.

 2. Supinated, or underhand grip.
 The supinated grip will allow you to train heavier and stress your biceps.
 But reps must be done under control to reduce the chance of a biceps tear.

 In both videos above you can see my torso is held at a 30-45 degree angle.
 You can vary slightly from this position as long as you maintain a neutral spine position.
 It’s best to experiment with a few different angles to see what is most comfortable and where you can feel your lats optimally engage.

 Barbell Bent Over Row

 But, every exercise is a tool, and any tool is only as good as its use.
-Troubleshoot your row and ensure you’re not making errors to the detriment of your health and function.
+Troubleshoot your row and ensure you’re not making errors to the detriment of your health, function, and physique.

 P.S.
 Looking for a proven method to look great naked without living in the gym?